probonopd/SudoAskPass/README.md

 - Support for keyboard shortcuts (Enter for OK, Escape for Cancel)
 - Floating window that stays on top
 - Compatible with sudo's SUDO_ASKPASS mechanism
+- Details button to show/hide the command being executed (from SUDO_COMMAND environment variable)
+- Scrollable command display for long commands

 ## Building